 You can scroll the shelf using ← and → keys

-The phrase comes from the King James Bible’s translation of Hebrews 11:1 – “Now faith is the substance of things hoped for, the evidence of things not seen.”
+The phrase comes from the King James Version’s translation of Hebrews 11:1 – “Now faith is the substance of things hoped for, the evidence of things not seen.”
 J. B. Phillips translation clarifies the idea: “Now faith means putting our full confidence in the things we hope for…”